KartikeyAgarwal/Sorting-Visualizer/README.md

 ## Sorting Visualizer

-This is the web app built using React and is used to visualize classic sorting algorithms like Quick sort, Merge sort, insertion sort etc
+This is the web app built using React and is used to visualize classic sorting algorithms like Quick sort, Merge sort, insertion sort etc.

 Video Demo : https://drive.google.com/file/d/1KBDI9gtgdxwdy4mKsVYli9gGAnvuUX7W/view?usp=sharing